 EnsureStringUniqueness( comp:attrbt[i], MaxStringLength ) or #ESU( comp:attrbt[i], MaxStringLength ) The purpose of this function is to scan through all occurrences of building components of type “comp”, to ensure that the character strings stored in each attrbt[i] property are unique.
 If/when non-unique strings are encountered, they are trimmed in length (as required based on the optional second MaxStringLength argument) and then appended w/ numeric values beginning w/ “ 2” until a unique string is found.
 The return value is the number of comp:attrbt[i] character strings that were modified to ensure uniqueness.

-StoreBDBase( “File Ext”, InputOnlyOption ) or #SB( “File Ext”, InputOnlyOption ) This function is provided to assist in ruleset debugging efforts and causes the building database to be written to a file.
+StoreBEMBase( “File Ext”, InputOnlyOption ) or #SB( “File Ext”, InputOnlyOption ) This function is provided to assist in ruleset debugging efforts and causes the building database to be written to a file.
 The first argument consists of the file extension you would like the output database file to use.
 The file directory and name will be consistent with the currently active project file.
 The second option is a numeric flag value 0 or 1, where 1 indicates you would like only user inputs to be written to the database file and 0 causes all values to be written.
 For example, lets say you have a rule that you suspect is not modifying the database as you designed it to.
 Simply include two separate calls to this function.
 One immediately prior to and one following the rule in question, making sure to provide different “File Ext” arguments for each.
 By comparing the two output database files you can determine exactly how the rule in question is modifying the database.
 Here is an example of such a scenario:

 Proj:Action = { StoreBDBase( "DBG1", 0 ) } < -- rule in question goes here -- > Proj:Action = { StoreBDBase( "DBG2", 0 ) }